-Under Massachusetts General Laws Chapter ("Chapter") 176T and the Division of Insurance Regulation 211 CMR 155.05, each Risk-Bearing Provider Organization that has not been granted a “Risk Certificate Waiver” is required to file an application for an annual “Risk Certificate”.
+Under Massachusetts Genera Laws Chapter ("Chapter") 176T and the Division of Insurance Regulation 211 CMR 155.05, each Risk-Bearing Provider Organization that has not been granted a “Risk Certificate Waiver” is required to file an application for an annual “Risk Certificate”.

 Directions: All items marked with * are required.
 Once completed print a copy of the application for your records and submit this application and related attachments via email to DOI.RBPO@mass.gov.
 You will receive a confirmation email after the application has been received by the Division of Insurance ("DOI").
 If you have questions or issues regarding the application please contact the DOI at DOI.RBPO@mass.gov